MajorAbhi/MAUSAM-A-Weather-App/README.md

 # Mausam -  A weather App
 This simple web application displays current weather data including Current temperature, wind speed, humidity level and Pressure.

 Just enter a city or area name to get instant weather reports.
-The temperature unit can be switched between Celcius and Farhenheit.
+The temperature unit can be switched between Celsius and Farhenheit.
 Further, It also provides 5 day weather forecast with great accuracy.

 🛠 Tools Used: